Death of Ricky Reel: Investigation and police complaint

 A further inquest into Reel's death occurred in November 1999.
-The acting coroner, Dr John Burton, overruled the initial conclusion of accidental death and instead recorded an open verdict, stating "there is not enough evidence to reach a conclusion".
-As part of the inquiry, the initial lead investigator Bob Moffat (who had since retired) was questioned by Michael Mansfield QC and strongly defended his actions, stating there was "no evidence that there was anyone else associated with her son's death".
+The acting coroner, Dr John Burton, overruled the initial conclusion of accidental death and instead recorded an open verdict, stating that "there is not enough evidence to reach a conclusion".
+As part of the inquiry, the initial lead investigator, Bob Moffat (who had since retired), was questioned by Michael Mansfield QC and strongly defended his actions, stating there was "no evidence that there was anyone else associated with her son's death".
 He criticised the amount of money spent on the additional inquest and inquiry compared to the resources he had to initially investigate.
-Moffat's stated that his initial line of investigation was into Reel's friends, looking for holes in their story of a racially-motivated attack and said "maybe the boys were engaged in a prank with Ricky in the river".
+Moffat stated that his initial line of investigation was into Reel's friends, looking for holes in their story of a racially motivated attack and said "maybe the boys were engaged in a prank with Ricky in the river".
 Detective Chief Inspector Sue Hill, who took over the case after Moffat accepted the findings of the PCA inquiry and that mistakes had been made and apologised.
-However, she agreed with Moffat's belief that Reel's death was accidental, saying "I have still not found anybody that could take this matter any further and I have tried".
+However, she agreed with Moffat's belief that Reel's death was accidental, saying: "I have still not found anybody that could take this matter any further and I have tried."

 Dr Burton noted that witnesses had told him in court that they and their families had been threatened and pressured not to testify.
 The three friends with Reel on the evening of the racial attack said they had received death threats, and one had been kidnapped and assaulted on 3 November, the day of Reel's funeral.

 The jury of the inquest confirmed an open verdict, which had included a statement from Home Office pathologist Dr Ian West which described bruising on Reel's back which "didn’t exclude a fight where a blow or a couple of blows had been landed".
-Sukhdev Reel claimed this fact contradicted the police's assessment that Reel had fallen forward into the river while urinated and later said "there was racism in his disappearance, there was racism in his murder and there was racism in his investigation".
+Sukhdev Reel claimed this fact contradicted the police's assessment that Reel had fallen forward into the river while urinating and later said "there was racism in his disappearance, there was racism in his murder and there was racism in his investigation".